 1990= 17 million

 2011 = 22.7 million

 Encountering a shark is a potential risk whenever someone enters the marine environment and must be acknowledged by people who swim, surf, dive or otherwise use the ocean for recreational activities.
 There is always a risk in any recreational activity undertaken however, injury or death from a shark bite is very low.
-In the last 50 years there have been 50 unprovoked fatalities (average of 1 per year) from shark encounters in Australian waters.
-Some years there are no fatalities recorded and in other years there have been up to 5, but the average remains around one per year.
+In the last 50 years there have been 45 unprovoked fatalities (average of 0.9 per year) from shark encounters in Australian waters.
+Some years there have been no fatalities recorded and in other years there have been up to 5, but the average remains around one per year.
 Shark encounters must be put into perspective, on any given summers day there are many thousands of people entering the water at our beaches, harbours and rivers and with an estimated 100,000,000 beach visitation a year (SLSA Newsletter 2010) and the numbers continue to grow with increasing population, it is inevitable someone somewhere will encounter a marine animal (including sharks).